Putin Says Russia Won't Expel Diplomats In Response To U.S. Sanctions

 Russian President Vladimir Putin says Russia won't be expelling U.S. diplomats in a tit-for-tat response to U.S. sanctions, as his foreign minister had suggested earlier Friday.

-Instead, he says he will consider President-elect Donald Trump's actions as he considers how to move forward, The Associated Press reports.
+Instead, he says he will decide how to move forward depending on the actions of President-elect Donald Trump's administration.

 On Thursday, the White House announced sanctions against Russia in response to to what it called "a decade-long campaign of cyber-enabled operations" against the U.S. — including actions meant to interfere with the U.S. presidential election.